 Clothing companies have found a brand new way to market their wares.

-In the years since Instagram's founding, the site has slowly transformed from a forum where users post pictures instead of status updates into a whirlwind of native advertising.
-Influencers jostle for space on cluttered timelines, repping the newest clothing or gadgets, showing off luxurious lifestyles to their many followers.
 While celebrity endorsements aren't anything new, the way in which advertisers and PR wonks have found an avenue through which to manufacture celebrity definitely is.
 It's a new spin on direct marketing, giving consumers a glimpse into the interior lives of the well-manicured and put together characters one might see in a commercial.
 It's also incredibly effective, and has that magical effect which used to be a monopoly held by Super Bowl sponsors; people actually look at the native advertising on influencers' pages voluntarily.

 Still, there are certain associated costs that go along with giving influencers free merchandise.
 Sending products out is never a guarantee either, since influencers are inundated with packages from various marketing teams.
 Worst of all however, if this person is a reviewer, there's always the chance they publicly criticize the very thing they were meant to advertise.
 Recently, a Los Angeles-based startup called Brud came up with an innovative solution, simultaneously eliminating every problem one might associate with dealing with influencers.
-They built one in house using CGI technology.
+They built one inhouse using CGI technology.
 They even gave it a name.
 She's called Lil Miquela.

 While it's relatively clear how advertisers benefit from CGI influencers, a reasonable question for someone unacquainted with Lil Miquela's account is: what's the appeal for the audience?